xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 ![image](https://user-images.githubusercontent.com/65668613/160800982-ca2b675a-87f9-4435-9060-33acdd3af9cf.png)

-## The Present of LCA: Decade of Elaboration
+## 2.2 The Present of LCA: Decade of Elaboration
 Diverging approaches have been developed with respect to system boundaries and allocation methods, dynamic LCA, spatially differentiated LCA, risk-based LCA, and environmental input-output based LCA (EIO-LCA) and hybrid LCA (69-71) that may have a tense relation with some of the basic principles of the ISO standards.

-## LCA Future (2010−2020): Decade of Life Cycle Sustainability Analysis
+## 2.3 LCA Future (2010−2020): Decade of Life Cycle Sustainability Analysis
-## Discussion
+## 2.4 Discussion

-# 3. LCA-PR_Glossary-Flowchart-Unitprocess
+# 3. Glossary, Flowchart, and Unit process
 ## 3.1 Glossary
 From LCA Handbook (Guinée et al. 2002).
 This glossary provides definitions of the key terms and abbreviations used in the MSc-IE LCAPR course.
 The glossary is copied from the LCA Handbook (Guinée et al. 2002).
 Terms marked with an asterisk (\*) are defined in accordance with the definitions given in the ISO 1404X series of standards, although not necessarily according to the letter.
 For reasons explained in the LCA Handbook, several definitions adopted here deviate substantively from those of ISO.
 In this Glossary these are marked as "adapted from ISO".
 Cross-references,